 - White vinegar: To add to the eggs while cooking for easier peeling.

 - Soy Sauce: Dark soy sauce is best for its depth of flavor and deeper color.
-Use tamari/coconut aminos if you’re gluten-free.

 - Sugar: To balance the tangy and salty flavors and add a subtle sweetness.
-You can use regular white sugar, raw cane sugar, light brown sugar, or even coconut sugar.

 - Water: To bring the marinade to the correct consistency.
-For more flavor, use a combination of sake (the alcohol boils off, leaving just flavor) and water or all sake.

-Prepare the Marinade
+Prepare the marinade

 First, peel and slice the ginger and smash or slice the garlic.
 Then, add them to a small saucepan along with the soy sauce, mirin, and sugar.
+Heat the mixture over medium-low heat, often stirring, until the sugar dissolves, then for a further 1-2 minutes.
+Remove the pan from the heat and add the water.
+Remove the ginger and garlic with a strainer and set the liquid aside to cool.

 There’s no need to discard the ginger/garlic.
 Instead, chop it up and use it within your ramen, stir-fries, and other recipes.
 If you leave them in the marinade, their flavor will become stronger over time and may throw off the flavor balance.

+Bring a large pot of water and the white vinegar to a boil.
 Once boiling, use a slotted spoon to carefully lower the eggs in the water.
 Then lower the heat to a simmer (bubbling but not causing the eggs to bounce about).
 Allow them to boil for exactly 7 minutes.
+Keep in mind that cooking times vary depending on the size of the eggs as well as your preference for their doneness.

 Immediately after cooking, transfer the eggs to an ice bath (a bowl of iced water with ice).
 Leave them to sit for at least 8-10 minutes or until they’re entirely cooled.
+This step is important to maintain the jammy/runny yolk.
+If you don’t halt the cooking process, the residual heat will continue to cook the eggs.

 Once cool, peel the eggs.
 Gently tap one side against a surface and then roll the egg back and forth over the counter to break up the shell.
 Then carefully peel them.
 Here are my top tips for peeling eggs if you need extra help.

-Transfer the eggs to a glass container (I prefer a large jar, but a bowl will work, too).
+Transfer the boiled eggs to a glass container (I prefer a large jar, but a bowl will work, too).
 Cover them with the soy sauce mixture.
 It can help to place a little weight (a small coaster/plate) over the top to ensure any floating eggs still get soaked.

 You can also use a Ziplock.
 First, place it in a bowl and add the eggs and marinade.
 Then push out all excess air.
 Clip the bag closed just above the eggs rather than at the “zip” top.